 Private market real estate is a naturally illiquid asset class.
 Unlike securities such as public stocks, this kind of real estate doesn’t have an “always-on” market where buyers are readily available and sales can be facilitated in a matter of minutes.

-Our real estate investments usually have a five year or longer horizon.
 Here are a few key details about how that policy works:

 For complete details about our redemption policy, please see our offering circulars, available at www.fundrise.com/oc.